Nordic combined at the 1998 Winter Olympics – Individual

 The men's individual nordic combined competition for the 1998 Winter Olympics in Nagano at Hakuba Ski Jumping Stadium and Snow Harp on 13 and 14 February.

 Results

 Ski Jumping

-Athletes did two normal hill ski jumps.
-The combined points earned on the jumps determined the starting order and times for the cross-country race; each point was equal to a six-second deficit.
+Athletes completed two normal hill ski jumps.
+The combined points earned on the jumps determined the starting order and times for the cross-country race, with each point equivalent to a six-second deficit.

 Cross-Country

 The cross-country race was over a distance of 15 kilometres.